What’s in this article for you?

 One overlooked application launcher is your Siri.
 We only got 35 positions on the plus-sized home-screen (and less on smaller phones), so it’s helping a lot when you get it ingrained to access you are less frequently used applications.

 Keeping it all together: The Power of Sync

 iPhone in an of itself might even not be the most powerful standalone phone, but it has two amazing things going for it: efficient ecosystem and synchronization.
 If all the work that I’ve done on my phone wasn’t accessible on my computer, I’d find iPhone a dead end.

 Work isn’t something you go to, it’s something that is “with” you.
-Your work needs to have a certain flow of serendipity, and Apple’s features like hand off, make it easy to move your work from one device to the next, without losing the flow or the context.
+Your work needs to have a certain flow of serendipity, and Apple’s features like handoff, make it easy to move your work from one device to the next, without losing the flow or the context.

 File Storage and keeping your files together

 Think one of the biggest hurdles of mobile work is accessing files from your computer on your mobile devices.
-With Files app and iCloud drive now up on iOS, Apple slightly improved upon this issue, but the mindset is still not there.
+With the Files app and iCloud drive now up on iOS, Apple slightly improved upon this issue, but the mindset is still not there.

 The file system and cloud still aren’t the perfect match, but in due time, I think even this gap will get bridged.
-Until than, try to be mindful of the files that you want accessible at all times.
+Until then, try to be mindful of the files that you want accessible at all times.

 Where to go from here?

 While many tenants of smartphone philosophy are platform agnostic, I think apps behind the iPhone and software teams that build them are making a big cultural distinction compared to other platforms. iPhone and iOS applications that empower it are at the cutting edge of mobile productivity.